The Complete Guide to Online Ordering for Restaurants

 Now, restaurants have learned that off-premise dining can be a huge revenue driver.
-In fact, off-premise dining for fast-casual restaurants increased from just over half of visits pre-pandemic to more than 80%.
+In fact, off-premise dining for fast-casual restaurants increased from just over half of visits pre-pandemic to more than 80% just after.
 It has shifted a bonus dining experience to an essential part of any successful sales strategy – and restaurants are responding quickly.

 For restaurants just beginning their journey into the wild world of off-premise dining and online ordering, the terminology can be confusing.
 So, for your convenience, we’ve defined some of the common words and phrases you’re bound to hear in conversations around off-premise dining.

 What is online food ordering?

 Restaurant online food ordering is a way for customers to purchase meals online from a restaurant’s website.
 These items can then be picked up as takeout or can be delivered to the customer wherever they are if the restaurant offers delivery or works with a third-party delivery service.